LaRueGT/gnoga_factorial/README.md

 found challenging.

-Ada has been a joy to program in so far, I researched it out of curiosity a few months ago and have been tearing my way though books and websites ever since.
+Ada has been a joy to program in so far, I researched it out of curiosity a few months ago and have been tearing my way through books and websites ever since.
 There is not a lot of tutorial style information on the language, which has forced me to deduce, experiment and research more than I have in a long time.
 It has been a rewarding experience.